dyammons/scrna-scripts/README.md

 To do this we will open the `./metaData/refColz.csv` in a text editor and modify it as desired.

-The columns `orig.ident` should exactly match the samples names as defined in the `input` sub-directories.
-The `name` column can be anything you want, typically a short hand for the sample name.
+* `orig.ident` values should exactly match the samples names as defined in the `input` sub-directories
+* `name` values can be anything you want, typically a short hand for the sample name
+* delete extra/unused rows

-Once the values are entered in the Rscript and the metadata is entered we are ready to run the preliminary script.
+Once the values are entered in the `R script` and the `metadata` is entered we are ready to run the preliminary script.
 So, let's exit the container and prepare the `.sbatch` file.

 ```r
 #quit the R session